-Aside from that, some workers could quickly recognize that an operation is taking place if there is an empty slot.
-With a Tool Shadow Board, companies can keep track of essential tools, ensuring there are back-up solutions implemented in case breakdown occurs or if tools are in use.
+Aside from that, some workers could quickly recognize that an operation is taking place if there is an empty slot on the tool shadow board.
+With a Tool Shadow Board, companies can keep track of essential tools, ensuring there are backup solutions implemented in case a breakdown occurs or if tools are in use.

 Shadow Board is also a great advantage in tool inventory.
 A clear inventory of tools means keeping track of the item and thus reducing duplication of tools and unnecessary constant replacement.
 Companies can eliminate unnecessary spending and enforce a more cost-efficient workplace.

 Having a specific storage place would make workers feel accountable for the equipment.
 They will feel the need to clear the equipment or area for regular use and return the tools to where they are supposed to be.
 In this system, devices can be safely and securely kept without the constant reminders of supervisors.